Europia79/BombArena/README.md

 Bugs to fix:
 ---
-- onBombSpawn(ItemSpawnEvent e) breaks ALL other events.
+- ~~onBombSpawn(ItemSpawnEvent e) breaks ALL other events.~~ fixed
-- ~~onBombDespawn(ItemDespawnEvent e)~~ breaks ALL other events.
+- ~~onBombDespawn(ItemDespawnEvent e) breaks ALL other events.~~ fixed
-- onBombDespawn() is not necessary since the despawn time is now set to the max duration of the match.

-Known Issues:
+Known caveats:
 ---
+- Requires Craftbukkit v1.5 or newer.
-- Requires BattleArena v3.9.7.3 or newer.
+- Requires BattleArena v3.9.6 or newer.
-- Killing a player who is planting or defusing the bomb should stop their progress but this was never tested since it requires a 2nd player to test.
+- bases.yml is deprecated.

 Contact: